DurgeshMandge/Optimized-Solutions/README.md

 # Optimized-Solutions
-This repository is about programs that are solutions of very popular problems in much more optimized way :)
+This repository is about programs which contain solutions of popular problems in much more optimized way :)